PyDEF/hylight/docs/_sources/index.rst.txt

 You may be interested in reading our first paper using it on the luminescence of |BaZrO3:Ti| [BaZrO3:Ti]_.

-To learn how to use Hylight, you can read the tutorial_.
+To learn how to use Hylight, you can read the tutorials_.
 Finally there is a complete reference_ that goes over all individual functions implemented in the package.

 Attribution